 \subsection{Selfsimilarity complexes}

-Suppose $G$ is a finitely generated group equipped with a faithful, selfsimilar, level-preserving, level-transitive contracting group action on $X^*$ as in the previous section, and $S$ is a finite generating set for $G$.
-Denote by $||g||_S$ the minimum length of a word in the generators representing $g$.
-Associated to this data is an infinite cellular 1-complex $\Sigma(G,S)$ with labelled vertices, oriented labelled edges, and a basepoint, defined as follows.
+Suppose $G$ is a finitely generated group equipped with a faithful, selfsimilar, level-preserving, transitive-on-each-level, contracting group action on $X^*$ as in the previous section, and let $S$ be a finite generating set for $G$.
+Denote by $||g||$ the minimum length of a word in the generators representing $g$.

+Associated to this data is an infinite cellular 1-complex $\Sigma = \Sigma(G,S)$ with labelled vertices, oriented labelled edges, and a basepoint, defined as follows.
 The 0-cells are the set of words $X^*$, labelled by the word.
 The 1-cells come in two types: {\em vertical} edges, running ``up'' from $w$ to $xw$ and labelled $x$ (yes, this is backwards from the construction of the tree $T(X)$) and {\em horizontal} edges, running ``over'' from $w$ to $w^s$ and labelled $s$, where $s \in S$.
 The basepoint $o$ is the vertex corresponding to the empty word.
 We denote by $\Sigma'$ the subcomplex spanned by words of length at least $1$, so that $\Sigma'$ is obtained by removing the root $o$ and all edges incident to $o$.

-The selfsimilarity complex is given a length metric so that the attaching maps of 1-cells are local isometries in the Euclidean metric, i.e. 1-cells have length one.
-The {\em level} of a vertex or an edge is the distance to the basepoint given by the vertex corresponding to the empty word.
-The hypothesis that the action is transitive on each level implies that for each level $n$, the subgraph consisting of vertices at level $n$ and horizontal edges joining them is connected.

-Such an action determines a topological dynamical system.
-The right shift map $wx \mapsto w$ induces a natural surjective map which is cellular and, in fact, a covering map.
-We have